Is it possible to live frugally… AND eat real food? Yes! Here’s how to eat healthy on a budget when finances are tight!

 First, don’t feel guilty about prioritizing Real Food.
 Food is right up there with having a roof over your head and water to drink.
+We have to eat!
+And food can either make you sick or nourish you.
 Our convenience-food society has cheapened the value of food to the point that we often we feel guilty about spending money on it.

 Second, remember that conventional food may be cheaper in the short-term, but it’s not as cheap as we think — consider the host of problems it has the potential to cause in the future.
 Poor health, doctor bills, lack of productivity, low quality of life… some of those things cost money, some of them cost happiness.
 They all cost.

-I mention these 2 things because we all need to make sure we’re not cutting corners in the budget now… only to pay the price later.
+I mention these two things because we all need to make sure we’re not cutting corners in the budget now… only to pay the price later.

 Debbie, you said you’re trying to get out of debt.
 (Which is fabulous!)
 Is it possible to shuffle some of that toward a larger food budget?
 Not all of it, but a little of it?
 Just throwing this out there as an idea…